CaptainTeemo/CaptainTeemo.github.io/_posts/2016-02-21-View-Drawing-in-iOS.md

 - Explicitly calling the setNeedsDisplay or setNeedsDisplayInRect: method of you view

-After call `drawRect:` method, the view marks itself as updated and waits for new actions to arrive and trigger another update cycle.
+After calling `drawRect:` method, the view marks itself as updated and waits for new actions to arrive and trigger another update cycle.

 ##### Note:
 - *For maximum performance, you should redraw only affected content.*